How to Find and Assess the Best LinkedIn Profile and Executive Resume Writers, and Personal Branding and Job Search

 Does their website mention personal branding?
-Has the resume writer also earned a personal branding certification from a reputable organization?
 If you don’t think personal branding is important in executive resumes and job search, check out my blog post, The Secret of Personal Branding.

 Expect a deeper investment of your time and a higher fee for designated personal brand development services.

 How does the resume development process work?

 In person or virtual service, or both?

 If meeting in person with your resume writer is important to you, you may be out of luck.
 So many top professional resume writers work exclusively via phone, email, and online these days, with clients from all over the country or world.
 But you may be able to find someone to accommodate you.

 Will information be gathered through phone calls or emailed worksheets or both?
 Will phone consultation(s) with the actual writer, to strategize how to best position you, be part of the process?

 This can vary from same day to several weeks or more.
 Get a clear idea of how long the entire process will take, unless this doesn’t matter to you.
-But keep in mind, the quality of an executive resume that takes a few days to write will probably not be as good as one that takes more than a week.
+But keep in mind, the quality of an executive resume that takes a few days to write will probably not be as good as one that takes a week or more.

 Providing your existing resume

 Do they request that you send them the resume you have and/or complete an assessment form?
 If so, please do that and give them an indication of your career target, before contacting them.
 Give them the chance to review your career history and target job(s) beforehand, so they’ll be prepared for a mutually beneficial initial conversation with you.